omran-farighi/microservice_architecture/Assignment #4/TypesofMachines.md

 # Physical over Virtual

 While virtual machines have clear advantages over physical machines, there are times when those advantages are not fully realized.
-If a a different OS is not required, it wouldn't make sense to run a virutal machine.
-Just use the physical machine so that the resources aren't uncessarily split between two of the same OS.
-Virtual machines also do not allow you to use any empty RAM space, further restricting yourself of resources.
-It may also help to use a physical machine for security purposes.
-A virtual machine can be moved from machine to machine and doesn't have any headspace where as a physical machine is difficult to move.
+Virtual machines do not allow you to use any empty RAM space, restricting yourself of resources.
+If multiple virtual machines are running, the amount of disk space required by one OS will affect the performance of another OS.
+Unless the user needs to run more than one OS, it wouldn't make sense to partition their physical machine and restrict their resources.

 # Cloud and Microservices